RedStarAtlas/eJPT-Notes/README.md

 `-A: Aggressive option`

 ***This scans the target with multiple options as service detection (-sV), OS detection (-O), traceroute (--traceroute), and with the default NSE scripts (-sC).***

+`-sA: TCP ACK scan`

+***This scan only sends a TCP packet with only the ACK flag.
+The packets with the ACK flag are often passed by the firewall because the firewall cannot determine whether the connection was first established from the external network or the internal network.***

 `-sC: Script scan`